-Tourists will also find that the culture on the Caribbean coast is different from the rest of the country because the Afro-Caribbean community within Costa Rica have their own rich heritage.
+Tourists will also find that the culture on the Caribbean coast is different from the rest of the country because the Afro-Caribbean community within Costa Rica has its own rich heritage.
 Immigrant populations from Asia have a small influence on Costa Rica’s culture and have helped make it the laid-back and calm country that it is today.

-At any airport, the departure tax is currently $29 US dollars per person.
+At any airport, the departure tax is currently around $3o US dollars per person.
 There should be a special counter at the airport where you can pay.
-You should not pay the tax anywhere except the counter.
+You should not pay the tax anywhere except at the counter.
 Some people run scams where they try to help tourists pay the tax, but instead steal the money.
-Do not except help from anyone except the officials located at the counter.
+Do not accept help from anyone except the officials located at the counter.

 The plane ticket, accommodations, and transportation will be the three largest expenses of your trip.
 If you are traveling from the United States from Los Angeles, you should expect to pay anywhere from $300 to $1300 US dollars for a plane ticket.
 The $1,000-dollar price difference is based on when you plan your trip and how far in advance you book the ticket.

 The tourist season correlates to the dry season in Costa Rica, which makes December to April the most popular months to travel to the country.
 You will find that tickets are more expensive during these times because of the increase in tourism.
 In the off-season, you may find plane tickets for as low as $300 US dollars.
 If you book your plane ticket further in advance, you can also save more money.